SilGithinji/GoPro-On-Your-Visits/README.md

 _Empowering Local Exploration Through Seamless Search_

 GoPro on Your Visits is a revolutionary web platform designed to transform local exploration.
-Users can effortlessly discover nearby services—ranging from hospitals to shopping malls—by inputting their location.
+Users can effortlessly discover nearby hospitals—by inputting their location.
 The website curates results in real-time, providing a visually engaging and user-friendly experience.

 **Key Features**